Events and Breakout Class Possibilities

 *Mechanics of Worship: Learn how to produce sets of music with a seamless flow by considering key and textual relationships.
 Participants will gain tools for planning a worship service and learn how to produce a worship plan/guide that will aid in service implementation.
 (Just added multi-camera HD video of worship band transition demonstrations).

-*Worship with Limited Resources: We will dive in to resources available for the local church to enhance their times of worship through the use of LifeWayWorship and virtual worship band resources such as Fly Worship, Worship Backing Band, iSingWorship, and Worship Band-in-Hand.
+*Worship with Limited Resources: We will dive in to resources available for the local church to enhance their times of worship through the use of LifeWayWorship and virtual worship band resources such as Fly Worship, Worship Backing Band, iSingWorship, and Worship Band-in-Hand (as well as resources for churches that primarily are led by a piano singing hymns).
+Similar to the two-hour seminar above, but very little demonstration incorporated in this due to time constraints.

 *These classes are best done in a 75-minute session.